Art Shamsky: New York Mets (1968–71)

 The Reds traded Shamsky to the New York Mets for infielder Bob Johnson in November 1967.
 Having suffered from back pain the prior season, he had off-season surgery to have a cyst removed from his tailbone.
 He initially found living in New York City to be intimidating, but eventually he "fell in love with the energy, got to know the city a bit.
 My life changed."
 He became a favorite of Jewish fans in New York.

-In 1969 Shamsky hit .300 (second on the team), with a .375 on-base percentage, a .488 slugging percentage, and 14 home runs (second on the team) as half of a right field platoon with Ron Swoboda for the World Champion Mets.
+In 1969, Shamsky hit .300 (second on the team), with a .375 on-base percentage, a .488 slugging percentage, and 14 home runs (second on the team) as half of a right field platoon with Ron Swoboda for the World Champion Mets.
 He did this in pain, while suffering from a slipped disk in his back that was pressing against his sciatic nerve; one doctor told him he might never play again.
 Shamsky was the regular starter against right-handed pitchers, with Swoboda starting against lefties.
 He batted .385 as a pinch hitter, and .388 in games that were late and close.
 He still gets comments about his decision to not play on Yom Kippur that year.
-"The funny thing was, the Mets won both ends of a double header" that day, he later said.
+"The funny thing was, the Mets won both ends of a double header that day," he later said.

 Shamsky's torrid hitting continued into the 1969 post-season.
 He started all three games of the NLCS, where he batted .538 batting cleanup, leading all batters.
 In the World Series, Shamsky started only in Game 3, which was played on his 28th birthday.
 He went hitless in six at-bats in the series.

-In 1970 he hit .293 (leading the team) with a .371 on-base percentage.
-Despite only 402 at bats, he was 7th in the league with 13 intentional walks.
+In 1970, he hit .293 (leading the team) with a .371 on-base percentage.
+Despite only 402 at-bats, he was seventh in the league with 13 intentional walks.

 After an injury-ridden season, he was traded with Jim Bibby, Rich Folkers and Charlie Hudson from the Mets to the St. Louis Cardinals for Jim Beauchamp, Harry Parker, Chuck Taylor and Chip Coulter on October 18, 1971.
-In April 1972 he was released by the St. Louis Cardinals, and five days later signed as a free agent with the Chicago Cubs.
+In April 1972, he was released by the St. Louis Cardinals, and five days later signed as a free agent with the Chicago Cubs.

 Chicago Cubs and Oakland A's (1972)

 After playing 22 games for the Chicago Cubs in 1972, Shamsky was purchased by the Oakland A's in June of that year, but he was released in July.
-A chronic back injury was a factor in his decision to retire in 1972 at 30 years of age after 13 years in pro baseball, with 68 homers and a World Series ring.
+A chronic back injury was a factor in his decision to retire in 1972 at age 30 after 13 years in pro baseball, with 68 homers and a World Series ring.